Our Volunteers

 Alex Mercer

 As a lifelong basketball fan and resident of the Philadelphia area, Alex was drawn to Hoops 4 Hope's mission and began volunteering with the organization in 2020.
-After graduating from UMass Amherst in 2015, he began his career in the sport & entertainment industry, specializing in sponsorships.
+After graduating from UMass Amherst in 2015, he began his career in the sport & entertainment industry, specializing in sponsorships + event operations.
 When he's not working, Alex enjoys following the Philadelphia & UMass sports teams, spending time with family and friends, hiking, and fishing. |

 Srikar Muppidi